dutchLuck/ihad/README.md

 ```

 With so many well established utilites to dump a file, why bother to create another?
 Well... the output of ihad is somewhat cleaner (i.e. just a space between columns in the default output) than the output from the utility programs mentioned above.
+For example "xxd -g 0" puts a colon on the end of the index number, "hexdump -C" puts in lots of space characters and book-ends the
+Ascii column with the "|" character and "od -A x -t x1z -v" puts in lots of space characters and ">" "<" bookends around the Ascii column.

 The ihad command has a number of options which are outlined in the useage information.